 The Stormwater Site Plan referenced in the municipal stormwater permit (S5.B.5.b) is analogous to the Drainage Submittal in the SRSM (2.2.1 Basic Requirement No. 1).
-Within the Drainage Submittal, a Concept Drainage Report is generally required for large projects or those located in environmentally sensitive areas to preliminarily assess drainage requirements and potential impacts.
-A Drainage Report is required for most projects and is used to identify drainage impacts from the project as well as determine necessary stormwater runoff treatment and controls.
+A Concept Drainage Report, a requirement of a Drainage Submittal, is generally required for large projects or those located in environmentally sensitive areas to preliminarily assess drainage requirements and potential impacts.
+A Drainage Report, another requirement of a Drainage Submittal, is required for most projects and is used to identify drainage impacts from the project as well as determine necessary stormwater runoff treatment and controls.
 The Drainage Report also assesses operation and maintenance requirements, inspection requirements, and erosion and sediment control.

-Stormwater Facilities Ordinance (\$5.B.5.a.)
+2.5.2.1 STORMWATER FACILITIES ORDINANCE (\$5.B.5.A.)

-The Stormwater Facilities Ordinance, SMC Chapter 17D.060, was passed in March of 2010.
+The Stormwater Facilities Ordinance, SMC Chapter 17D.060, was adopted and effective in March of 2010.
 The ordinance references relevant design documents such as the SRSM and the City of Spokane design standards and specifications, enforcement authority, runoff and infiltration controls, and natural location of drainage requirements.

-Procedures for Site Plan Review (\$5.B.5.b.)
+2.5.2.2 PROCEDURES FOR SITE PLAN REVIEW (\$5.B.5.B.)

 Drainage submittals are reviewed by the Planning department for code requirements such as critical areas of management, buffers, impervious area creation, building and landscape design and building setbacks.
-The submittal is then reviewed by the Development Services Center for civil plan requirements as described in City Engineering Design Standards and the SRSM.
+Then, Development Services Center reviews Drainage Submittals for civil plan requirements as described in City Engineering Design Standards and the SRSM.

-- Engineering Services reviews plans for City Capital Improvement Projects and stormwater plans for the public right-of-way to ensure consistency with Design Standards. - The Development Services Center reviews and approves the drainage submittal for private commercial and residential developments.
-In 2011, a Stormwater Intake Checklist was added to the Engineering Services website to ease the review process
+Engineering Services reviews plans for City Capital Improvement Projects and stormwater plans for the public right-of-way to ensure consistency with Design Standards.